 They mounted guard.
 They stood to arms against attacks of the enemy.
 They were under fire on the two occasions that the eastern enclosing wall of the Martiniere post was breached by the rebels.
 They threw themselves fearlessly into the thick of every action.
-Moreover, they were leaders of the smaller boys who were put to washing clothes, grinding wheat, cooking, pulling punkhas over jaded women languishing in the broiling heat of an Indian summer, and over wounded and fever-stricken soldiers in hospital ; fetching water and wood fuel, while bullets were water and wood ruler, while bullets were pinging through the air running errands; and doing every descript on of menial work in the absence of county servants.
-Four-and-a-half months in the steaming and scorch-ing heat of the hot and dainy seasons of Oudh, boys of from ten to welve years of age were night and day in attendance upon sick and dying men, women and children in improvised hospitals and underground chambers.
+Moreover, they were leaders of the smaller boys who were put to washing clothes, grinding wheat, cooking, pulling punkhas over jaded women languishing in the broiling heat of an Indian summer, and over wounded and fever-stricken soldiers in hospital; fetching water and wood fuel, while bullets were pinging through the air: running errands; and doing every description of menial work in the absence of country servants.
+Fourand-a-half months in the steaming and scorching heat of the hot and rainy seasons of Oudh, boys of from ten to twelve years of age were night and day in attendance upon sick and dying men, women and children in improvised hospitals and underground chambers.
 To make matters worse, they had to go through the siege in the single suit of clothes that they had on their backs when the Mutiny began.